Glenn Parker (judge)

-Glenn Parker (November 25, 1898 – April 18, 1989) was an American jurist who served as a justice of the Wyoming Supreme Court from December 5, 1955, to January 6, 1975.
+Glenn Parker (November 25, 1898 – April 18, 1989) was an American jurist who served as a justice of the Wyoming Supreme Court from December 5, 1955, to January 6, 1975, during which period he also served as the chief justice of the court for two non-consecutive four-year terms.

 Career

-Parker was born in Murray, Iowa, to Charles Theron Parker (1851–1932) and Mary Lavanchie Ball (1873–1958).
-He grew up with his family on a farm near Sheridan, Wyoming.
-Parker attended the University of Wyoming where, in 1922, he earned a Bachelor of Arts degree, and in 1924, a law degree.
+Parker was born in Murray, Iowa, to Charles Parker (1870–1943) and Mary Lavanchie Ball (1873–1958).
+He grew up on a family farm near Sheridan, Wyoming.
+Parker attended the University of Wyoming where, in 1922, he earned a Bachelor of Arts degree, and in 1934, a law degree.
+He was awarded a Rhodes Scholarship to study at the University of Oxford, but declined the offer.
 Between the time he received his bachelor's degree and his return to law school, he taught school in Laramie and Casper.
 Parker served in the U.S. Army in World Wars I and II and rose to the rank of colonel.

 Parker was admitted to the Wyoming State Bar in 1927 and practiced law in Laramie.
+At the time, Wyoming did not require attorneys to have a law degree in order to be admitted to the state bar.
+Parker completed his law degree in 1934 while actively practicing law.
 In addition to his private practice, he served as city attorney for two years and county attorney for eight years (1932-1940).
 From 1949 to 1955, he served as a Wyoming state district court judge in the Second Judicial District (Albany County in Laramie).

 In 1955, Governor Milward Simpson appointed him to the Wyoming Supreme Court to fill a vacancy caused by the death of Chief Justice William Addison Riner (1878–1955).
 Parker had been endorsed for the position by the Albany, Carbon, and Sweetwater County Bar Associations.
 Parker was chief justice from January 1, 1963, to January 2, 1967, and from January 1, 1973, to January 2, 1975.
 He was the first graduate of the University of Wyoming College of Law to become a state district judge and also the first to serve on the Wyoming Supreme Court.
 After his retirement in 1975, Parker was associated with the Cheyenne law firm, Hirst and Applegate.

 During his legal career, Parker served as Wyoming chairman of the American Bar Association's Committee on Legal Education and Admissions to the Bar and was a member of the American Judicature Society and the American Law Institute.
 He was also a special lecturer-instructor at the University of Wyoming College of Law.